computingdolas/Technology-Assessment/README.md

 ### External Collaborations

+We are collaborating with **Numerical Analysis, TU Delft** and **Performance analysis research group at University of Amsterdam** to make FPGA usage simple for scientific use cases.
+Here we are working on using heterogenous compute devices (CPU + GPU + FPGA) to solve advance finite element analysis problem.

 1. [TU Delft, UvA and SURF Open Innovation Lab are  jointly participating in a project exploring heterogeneous computing with FPGAs](https://1drv.ms/w/s!AucV7tPswoDXkGstvW4GxLY-ngwr)

 ### Seminars and Workshops